j-o-e-l/ansible/README.md

 If you are using Digial Ocean, select Fedora (23 x64), $5 / month, choose a datacenter near you, skip additional options, SSH keys are awesome (use them if you can), select 2 droplets, and name them the following (name them what you want, but to follow along with this guide, use these): **controller**, **target**.

 If you did not use SSH keys, then Digital Ocean will email you your passwords.
+If you uploaded your key (and selected that key when configuring the machines), then no password gets emailed, and you can just ssh in to the machines as root.
+Skip the next step, and jump down to SSH to your controller.

 ### VMware or VirtualBox
 If you want to setup your controller and target locally, you need to install the operating systems with virtual machine software like [VMware Workstation Player - formally known as VMware Player](http://www.vmware.com/products/player/) - you can get a 30 day free trial or pay $150, [Workstation Pro](http://www.vmware.com/products/workstation/) - you can get a 30 day free trial or pay $250 (however, look for student discounts on VMware products), or [VirtualBox](https://www.virtualbox.org/) - free & open source.